chunliangjibit/aegis_swarm/README.md

 ## How to Run

 1.  **Environment Setup**:
-    It is recommended to use a virtual environment like Conda or venv.
+    It is highly recommended to use a virtual environment.
     ```bash
+    # Using Conda
     conda create -n swarm python=3.9
     conda activate swarm

+    # Or using venv
+    python -m venv swarm_env
+    source swarm_env/bin/activate  # On Windows: swarm_env\Scripts\activate
     ```

 2.  **Install Dependencies**: